cyscale/cyscale.com/src/markdown/blog/2021-10-25-cspm-a-comprehensive-guide.md

 ---
 templateKey: blog-post
-title: 'CSPM: A Comprehensive Guide'
+title: "CSPM: A Comprehensive Guide"
+seoTitle: "CSPM: A Comprehensive Guide - Cyscale"
 authors: Virginia Mitea
 permalink: cloud-security-posture-management-cspm-guide
 categories:
   - CSPM
 date: 2021-10-25T13:52:42.171Z
 description: >-
   A Cloud Security Posture Management solution is a critical part of a Cloud Security Program because it covers the unintentional risks that can expose your data.

   These unintentional configuration mistakes are likely to occur because of the complexity of the environment or because of poor visibility.
 Regardless of the reason, it is important to understand that even one misconfiguration can lead to data breaches and possibly data leakage.
+seoDescription: Explore the intricacies of Cloud Security Posture Management (CSPM).
+Understand its role in cloud infrastructure, its evolution, and why it's pivotal for securing cloud environments against misconfigurations and threats
 featuredpost: true
 featuredimage: /img/hal-gatewood-tzc3vjpck-q-unsplash.jpg
 tableOfContents: true
 tags: []
 ---
 <!--StartFragment-->

 ## CSPM - short history & definition